vrontier/MoVA/README.md

 MoVA will be placed in Aetheria, Decentraland (coordinates will be published here).

 ## Structural components
-The building consists of square modules being linked with each via bridges forming a module level.
+The building consists of square modules being linked with each via connectors forming a module level.
 Levels can be stacked on top of each other to from a larger structure (got inspired by the "The Stacks" in Ready Player One).
 The modules are all of the same size which can be configured by the builder.

 In order to access the different levels of the building, an elevator has been implemented.